wiensgerman/Test/3-Math.md

 Lets begin by finding the amount of golden coins that are in the treasure.
-We can call that amount X, and we now that, after splitting the treasure in equal parts for a group of 99 pirates Morgan recieves 51 coins and if he choose a group of 77 he receives 29 coins.
+We can call that amount X, and we now that, after splitting the treasure in equal parts for a group of 99 pirates, Morgan recieves 51 coins.
+If he choose a group of 77 he receives 29 coins.
 This means that if we divide X by 99 the remainder is 51, and dividing X by 77 has remainder 29.

 Then we can write: